Meet the Board of Directors of the Red Lodge Area Community Foundation

 “RLACF is doing so much to help our community, by convening, incubating, and directly serving community initiatives.
 I’m proud to be part of this dynamic and impactful organization.”

-Martha studied at Montana State University, then went on to hold university administrative posts in Arizona, Wisconsin, and Nebraska, along the way earning a PhD.
-In 1996, she retired from the College of Saint Mary in Omaha as planning vice president and president’s executive assistant.
-Coming full circle back to Montana, Martha now represents Ward 1 on the Red Lodge City Council.
-She’s worked on initiatives for energy and transportation, and she’s especially proud of her role in founding the Red Lodge Area Food Partnership Council, noting, “This group works hard to support our farmers and ranchers and strengthen our local food system.”
-Martha is married to Marty Clague.
-She has four grown children and six grandchildren.
+Martha studied at Montana State University, then held university administrative posts in Arizona, Wisconsin, and Nebraska, along the way earning her PhD.
+Her last position was at College of Saint Mary in Omaha where she served as vice president and special assistant to the president.
+Coming full circle back to Montana, Martha is now actively engaged in the Red Lodge community.
+Named 2018 Red Lodge Citizen of the Year, she helped found the Red Lodge Area Food Partnership Council and served two terms on the Red Lodge City Council.
+Martha is married to Marty Clague and has four grown children and six grandchildren.

 Affiliations: Career – College of Saint Mary, Creighton University, University of Wisconsin-Stevens Point, Arizona State University.
 Education – MSU, ASU, University of Nebraska.
-Local: Red Lodge City Council, Food Partnership Council, Active Transportation Plan, Community Garden.
-Other: Alternative Energy Resource Organization, Natural History Institute (Prescott, AZ).
+Local: Red Lodge City Council, Food Partnership Council, Active Transportation Plan, Natural History Institute, Community Gardens.
+Statewide: Alternative Energy Resource Organization

 JoAnn Eder, First Past President of the Board of Directors